 Short Sell Stocks He Did Not Own

 Heartland Boy has multiple trading accounts.
 He has been diligently using the Standard Chartered Brokerage account for the longest time because it offered one of the lowest commissions in Singapore.
 However, in 1Q2018, he started to make use of a limited-time promotion consisting of cash rebates offered by DBS Vickers Cash account.
-Moreover, he was practising the CDP Dividend Hack to consistently fulfil the investment category of the DBS Multiplier Account.
+Moreover, he was practising the CDP Dividend Hack to consistently fulfil the investment category of the DBS Multiplier Account (not applicable after the latest revision).
 After a few months, he began to own shares held under the custodian account of SCB as well as his own Central Depositary (‘CDP’) via the DBS Vickers Platform.
 Nonetheless, the ever-organized Heartland Boy had them neatly written down in his very dependable portfolio tracker.
 Or so he thought.

 One fine day, a moment of utter recklessness befell Heartland Boy.
 Hoping to take advantage of a surge in price of a stock, he placed a SELL order on a stock via the DBS Vickers platform.
 The order proceeded to clear and Heartland Boy cheered his good fortune.
 It all came crashing down when he received this email the next working day.